reiddraper/data-traceability/data-traceability.markdown

 Sometimes the transformations that the data would go through were complicated enough that it was easier to simply reprocess the final data with all permutations of sources to spot the source of the bad data.
-This only possible since we had kept track of the sources that went into the final product.
+This is only possible since we had kept track of the sources that went into the final product.

 Because of this observation, we had to make it easy to redo any